 Make Your Appointment Today

 King Orthodontics is your trusted source when it comes to the field of orthodontics.
 Visit our website to discover the services that are offered and learn more about the dedicated professionals that are waiting to help you get the smile you deserve.
 Set up your first consultation for a thorough evaluation.
 From that point, you can learn if braces are for you and discuss the types of braces that are available.
-From colored braces to clear aligners, you have many alternatives that can help you to have a smile you will be proud of.
-You’ll be excited when it’s time to flash your pearly whites for the camera and any occasion, thanks to our team at King Orthodontics.
+You’ll be excited when it’s time to flash your pearly whites for the camera and any occasion, with thanks to Dr. Sam King and our team at King Orthodontics.